elorenzen/dropby/README.md

 # DropBy

 Welcome to the ultimate event platform for food trucks and drinking establishments!
+Good drinks belong with good eats, and every food truck should have a spot to serve a hungry crowd.
+With DropBy, businesses can find each other and book events, increasing sales for both, and improving the overall experience for a shared customer base.

 ## For Businesses